SLINGhub/lancer/README.md

-If this repository is private, go to this [link](https://maurolepore.netlify.app/2017/12/06/2017-12-06-best-prectice-for-installing-packages-from-private-repos/) to learn how to set up your autorization token.
+If this repository is private, go to this [link](https://maurolepore.netlify.app/2017/12/06/2017-12-06-best-prectice-for-installing-packages-from-private-repos/) to learn how to set up your authorization token.

 How it works
 ------------